CRISES IN THE CAPITALIST SYSTEM

 This reduced their purchasing power, meaning they could not afford the very goods they produced.

-The gap between production and consumption widened, resulting in saturated markets and economic slowdown.
+The gap between production and consumption widened, resulting in saturated markets and eventually economic decline.

 4. Collapse of the U.S. Stock Market.